 - random access memory (RAM);

-Programmable Read Only Memory (PROM).
-It contains a general program, which contains a sequence of working commands (control algorithms) and various calibration information.
-This information is injection, ignition, idle control data, etc., which depend on vehicle weight, engine type and power, transmission ratios, and other factors.
-PROM is also called a calibration memory.
-The contents of the PROM cannot be changed after programming.
-This memory does not need power to save the information recorded in it, which is not erased when the power is turned off, i.e. this memory is non-volatile.
+Programmable Read Only Memory (PROM) - It contains a general program that contains a sequence of operating instructions (control algorithms) and various calibration information.
+This information is the data for controlling injection, ignition, idle speed, etc., which depend on the weight of the vehicle, the type and power of the engine, the gear ratios of the transmission and other factors.
+The EPROM is also called a calibration memory device.
+The contents of the EPROM cannot be changed after programming.
+This memory does not require power to save the information recorded in it, which is not erased when the power is turned off, i.e. this memory is non-volatile.

-The RAM chip is mounted on the controller PCB.
-This memory is volatile and requires an uninterruptible power supply to maintain.
+The RAM chip is mounted on the controller's printed circuit board.
+This memory is volatile and requires uninterruptible power supply to be saved.
 When the power supply is interrupted, the diagnostic trouble codes and calculated data contained in the RAM are erased.

-Used for temporary storage of car anti-theft system passwords (immobilizer).
-The password codes received by the ECU from the immobilizer control unit are compared with the codes stored in the EEPROM, as a result of which the engine start is allowed or prohibited.
+Used for temporary storage of codes and passwords for the vehicle's anti-theft system (immobilizer).
+The password codes received by the ECU from the immobilizer control unit are compared with the codes stored in the EEPROM, as a result of which the engine starting is permitted or prohibited.

-The EEPROM records vehicle operating parameters such as total vehicle mileage, total fuel consumption, and engine operating time.
+The EEPROM records such vehicle operating parameters as the total vehicle mileage, total fuel consumption and engine operating time.

-ERPZU also registers some violations of the engine and car:
+The ERPZU also registers some malfunctions of the engine and the vehicle:

-- engine operation time exceeding the maximum allowable speed;
+- engine operating time exceeding the maximum permissible rotation speed;

-- engine operation time with misfiring of the air-fuel mixture, the presence of which is indicated by the signaling device of the engine management system;
+- the time the engine is running with misfires of the fuel-air mixture, the presence of which is indicated by the engine management system indicator;

-- engine operation time with a faulty knock sensor;
+- engine operating time with a faulty knock sensor;

-- engine operation time with faulty oxygen concentration sensors;
+- engine operating time with faulty oxygen concentration sensors;

-- the time of movement of the car with excess of the maximum permitted speed during the break-in period;
+- time of driving the vehicle at a speed exceeding the maximum permitted speed during the running-in period;

-- vehicle movement time with a faulty speed sensor;
+- the time the vehicle is moving with a faulty speed sensor;

-- number of battery disconnections with the ignition switch on.
+- number of times the battery is disconnected with the ignition switch on.

-EEPROM is a non-volatile memory and can store information without powering the controller.
+The EEPROM is a non-volatile memory and can store information without power being supplied to the controller.

 Crankshaft position sensor